gabriela-ilinca/personal-website/content/_index.md

           description: |2-
             Work with researchers at the Bank of Canada in a project using the Bank’s proprietary yearly Bitcoin Omnibus Survey to investigate cryptocurrency ownership.
 Present weekly on research progress and findings to SURE mentor and project stakeholders.

+         - title: Research Intern
+          company: Emory University Department of Economics
+          company_url: ''
+          company_logo: rain
+          location: Atlanta
+          date_start: '2023-04-01'
+          date_end: ''
+          description: |2-
+            Work with researchers at the Bank of Canada in a project using the Bank’s proprietary yearly Bitcoin Omnibus Survey to investigate cryptocurrency ownership.
+Present weekly on research progress and findings to SURE mentor and project stakeholders.

     design:
       columns: '2'
   - block: accomplishments